Explains what biodiversity is, what the Local Biodiversity Action Plan is, and why biodiversity is so important.

 Biodiversity includes the variety of different species, the variety of places in which species live, known as habitats, and the variety within species.
 The term ‘biodiversity’ is subtly different to other similar terms, such as wildlife or nature, as it covers the variety of life in its totality including humans, livestock, crops and man-made habitats.

 Biodiversity is essential for sustaining the natural living systems or ecosystems that provide us with food, fuel, health, wealth, and other vital services.

-There is a range of International, European and national legislation and policies to protect and enhance biodiversity, stemming from the 1992 Convention on Biological Diversity.
+There is a range of international, European and national legislation and policies to protect and enhance biodiversity, stemming from the 1992 Convention on Biological Diversity.
 The UK Government’s response to this was to produce the UK Biodiversity Action Plan in 1994, which sets out the species and habitats of importance in the UK and the action required to conserve and enhance them.
+This has now been superseded by Biodiversity 2020: A strategy for England’s wildlife and ecosystem services.

 The East Riding has a Local Biodiversity Action Plan, the East Riding of Yorkshire Biodiversity Action Plan (ERYBAP), which has been produced by the East Riding of Yorkshire Biodiversity Partnership and adopted by the council and other partners.